Nyerguds/MobiusMapEditor/MANUAL.md

 * **ModsToLoadTD** / **ModsToLoadRA** / **ModsToLoadSS**: semicolon (or comma) separated list of mod entries for each supported game.

 A mod entry can either be a Steam workshop ID, or a folder name.
-The paths will initially be looked up in the mods folder of the respective game in the CnCRemastered\\mods\\ folder under your Documents folder, but the loading system will also check the Steam workshop files for a matching mod.
+Steam workshop IDs are looked up in the game's downloaded Workshop items.
+Folder names will initially be looked up in the mods folder of the respective game in the CnCRemastered\\mods\\ folder under your Documents folder, but if nothing is found there, the loading system will also check the Steam workshop files for a matching mod.
 Sole Survivor will use Tiberian Dawn mods.
 Note that mods can only apply graphical changes from the tileset and house color xml files; the editor can't read any data from compiled dll files.
 This mods system is mostly meant to apply graphical fixes to the editor.

 The **ModsToLoadTD** and **ModsToLoadSS** settings will have the `GraphicsFixesTD` mod set by default, to complete the incomplete TD Remastered graphics set, meaning the mod will automatically be loaded if found.
 Similarly, the **ModsToLoadRA** setting will have the `GraphicsFixesRA` mod set.
 Note that the editor has no way to check whether mods are enabled in the game, so that makes no difference.